recahaustria/hiring-engineers/answers.md

 > Please refer to this [link](http://docs.datadoghq.com/integrations/mysql/) for a detailed instruction on how to setup a MySQL integration

 ### Creating a custom Agent Check
-This example will show you how to write a Custom Agent Check that sends random metrics to Datadog
+This example will show you how to write a Custom Agent Check that sends random values as a custom metric (`test.support.random`) to Datadog.

 > What is an Agent Check?
 >